ZhuMetLab/IsoNet/readme.md

 ## R script preparation
 To run the data processing, an R script named [run.R](extra/run.R) should be placed in the data folder.
 Here we provide an example.
 Users only need to change tracer_table_file,  ms2_file,  id_table, and sample_names .
 Other parameters are recommended parameters.

-**Import parameters**

-- `tracer_table_file`: the file name of isotopologue pattern table which contains the labeled fraction of each isotopologue.
-- `ms2_file`: the file name of ms2 file.
-- `id_table`: the identification table name of labeled metabolites.
-- `sample_names`: The sample names in tracer_table_file that be used to calculate isotopologue pattern similarity.
-- `mid_cutoff`: the isotopogue pattern similarity score cutoff
-- `ms2_score_cutoff`：the MSMS similarity score cutoff
-- `mid_fc`: the labeled fraction radio between the highest and the second highest isotopologues to class the type II and type III.
-- `mid_isoDegree`: The cutoff for the minimum labeling fraction of highest isotopologue in the motif.
-- `mid_min_motifLen`：In Type III, The minimum carbon number of generated motif.
-For example, setting it to 0.5 indicates that the carbon number of the motif should be at least 50% longer than that of the metabolite with more carbons.
-- `mid_max_motif`：In Type III, the maximum number of generated motifs.
-- `ignore_max`：In Type I, whether to consider the position of the highest isotopologue.
-Setting it to TRUE indicates that it is not considered, and the calculation is performed directly.
-- `scoring_approach`：The algorithm used for scoring the MSMS simlairty.
-- `mass_diff_freq_cut_off`: The threshold for delta masses used for edge annotation based on its frequency in the KEGG database.

 ```R
 library(IsoNet)